Skip to main content

 Regarding cryptocurrencies or virtual currencies, section 5 of article 1 of Law 10/2010, of April 28, on the prevention of money laundering and the financing of terrorism ( BOE of April 29), introduced on the occasion of the transposition of Directive (EU) 2018/843 of the European Parliament and of the Council, of May 30, 2018, defines them as follows mode:

 “5.
-Virtual currency will be understood as that digital representation of value not issued or guaranteed by a central bank or public authority, not necessarily associated with a legally established currency and which does not have the legal status of currency or money, but which is accepted as a means of exchange and can be transferred, stored or negotiated electronically ."
+Virtual currency means a digital representation of value that is not issued or guaranteed by a central bank or public authority, not necessarily associated with a legally established currency and that does not have the legal status of currency or money, but which is accepted as a medium of exchange and can be transferred, stored or negotiated electronically ."

 Directive ( EU ) 2018/843 of the European Parliament and of the Council of 30 May 2018 amended Directive ( EU ) 2015/ 849, to add the legal definition of “virtual currency”, incorporated by the aforementioned Law 10/2010.
 However, it should be noted that Directive ( EU ) 2015/849 has recently been amended by Regulation ( EU ) 2023/1113, of May 31, to eliminate the definition of virtual currencies and incorporate the much broader term of “cryptoassets” that covers different types of virtual assets, among which would be “cryptocurrencies”, although said Regulation will be applicable from December 30, 2024.
 For its part, the concept of cryptoasset is defined in Regulation ( EU ) 2023/1114 (MiCA).